 What’s an Alt.
 Lead?
 It may be defined as a Warm lead or an MQL, a Marketing Qualified Lead, where the prospect has demonstrated some level of interest in your product or service or has engaged with your company, your Website, social media page, etc.

-There's a huge difference between someone sharing a post and a true prospect taking the time to fill out a "Contact Us" form or actually picking up the phone and calling the office to get more information.
+There’s a huge difference between someone sharing a post and a true prospect taking the time to fill out a “Contact Us” form or actually picking up the phone to call or booking a demo.
 Before the Internet and Smart Phones, this might be the difference between someone casually walking into a store and someone walking around looking for a salesperson to help them.

 Is this all just semantics?

 An MQL vs. an SQL, a Sales Qualified Lead.
-Perhaps it is but it's a very important distinction.
-The way Sales spends their day has a direct impact on their success and if they are chasing Alt.
-Leads that are not likely to convert into Opportunities, then they are losing precious time that they could be using to follow up with qualified prospects and closing deals.
+Perhaps it is but it’s a very important distinction.
+The way Sales spends their day has a direct impact on their success.
+If they are chasing Alt.
+Leads that are not likely to convert into Opportunities, then they are not being as productive as they could be.

-Marketers get frustrated when their sales teams don't respond and follow up on leads quickly enough and that's a fair grievance but on the flip side, marketers need to help distinguish true leads and prospects from Alt.
-Leads and suspects.
-And this is an ongoing process.
+Marketers get frustrated when their sales teams don’t follow up on their leads.
+That’s a fair grievance but on the flip side, marketers need to better qualify leads before passing them to sales.
+It’s an ongoing process.
 Depending on the sales cycles, lead qualification may be a matter of timing and determining when that suspect has migrated into true lead territory.
 Unlike Alternate Facts, Alt.
 Leads can, and often will, eventually migrate into qualified leads.

 Overall, leads are leads and sales will take as many marketing can get but in today’s environment, no one is interested in Alt.
 ANYTHING.
 Marketing should use the extraordinary technology that is now available not only to get leads, but also to classify them correctly and pass them on to sales at the right time.